 Under ultraviolet light, check if the paper itself does not glow.
 Fibres embedded in the paper appear, coloured green, blue and red in the first series.
 In the Europa series each fibre shows three different colours, and fluorescent ink has been used in several other areas.

 Europa series – fluorescent ink

-Europa series banknotes show different features under ultraviolet light depending on the light: standard or special ultraviolet light (UV-C).
+Europa series banknotes show different features under ultraviolet light depending on the light: standard ultraviolet light (UV-A) or special ultraviolet light (UV-C).

 The stars in the EU flag, the small circles, the large stars and several other areas glow yellow.

 A quarter of a circle in the centre of the banknote as well as several other areas glow green.
 The horizontal serial number and a stripe appear in red.